Get,

 Is swelling in the gums a sign of disease?

-Yes, swollen gums can signify health conditions like gingivitis, but you need to consult with a doctor or dentist to get a proper diagnosis.3
+Yes, swollen gums can signify health conditions like gingivitis, but you need to consult with a doctor or dentist to get a proper diagnosis.

 Do I need to consult a dentist for swollen gums?

-If your swollen gums do not heal within two weeks and cause bleeding and pain, you should immediately contact a dentist.1
+If your swollen gums do not heal within two weeks and cause bleeding and pain, you should immediately contact a dentist.

 Can I use turmeric for swelling in the gums?

 Yes, you can use turmeric for swollen gums.
 You can use turmeric powder and apply it to your gums to get rid of swollen gums.
-Turmeric is known to reduce inflammation and swelling as it has anti-inflammatory benefits.4 However, if you are allergic to turmeric, you should avoid its usage.
+Turmeric is known to reduce inflammation and swelling as it has anti-inflammatory benefits.
+However, if you are allergic to turmeric, you should avoid its use.
 Also, if turmeric use does not work out and the swelling persists, seek medical help.

 How to use sage leaves for swollen gums?

-The antioxidant properties in sage leaves are helpful in many health problems.4 You can make a herbal mouthwash using sage leaves.
-Drop some fresh or dried sage leaves in boiling water, and let it simmer for some time.
+The antioxidant properties in sage leaves are helpful in many health problems.
+You can make a herbal mouthwash using sage leaves.
+Drop some fresh or dried sage leaves in boiling water, and let them simmer for some time.
 Cool it and store it.
 Use this mouthwash to take care of swollen gums.

 Can salt water help swollen gums?